euiweon/cocos2d-x/README.md

 4. Compile tiff, webp
 5. Investigate getDuration, getCurrentTime, setCurrentTime in AudioEngine
 6. Response header in HttpResponse is missing

-You might also be able to build WASM, starts with removing "-s WASM=0" from CMakeLists.txt in your project root for fun.

 <img src="http://www.cocos2d-x.org/attachments/801/cocos2dx_portrait.png" width=200>